andidev/tafordummies/README.md

 TA For Dummies
 ============

-Charts and Tools for doing Technical Analysis on Stocks
+Charts and Tools for doing Technical Analysis on Stocks.

+Take a look at the demo of the latest code at http://andidev.github.io/tafordummies/

 Requirements
 - node js